Skip to main content

 Past Keynotes

-A distinguished list of the world's leading researchers, practitioners and people with disabilties have graced the stage of OCALICON.
-From Temple Grandin to Zach Anner to Ami Klin, our keynotes have encouraged, informed, and instructed our audiences, reminding us all to inspire change and promote access for people with disabilities.
+A distinguished list of the world's leading researchers, practitioners, and people with disabilties have graced the main stage of OCALICON.
+From Temple Grandin to Zach Anner to Ami Klin, OCALICON keynotes have encouraged, informed, and energized conference attendees, promoting our collective and continued mission to inspire change and promote access for people with disabilities.

 2021